• Loon Sounds

 Camera Information for Loon Cam 1

-The live video image on this page comes from a high-definition Axis video camera with pan-tilt-zoom features, a microphone and night-time infrared illumination.
-The camera is mounted on a post, about 30 feet from the nesting area.
-An Ethernet cable runs across the bottom of the pond to the shoreline, where the cable internet connection is located.
+The live video image on this page comes from a high-definition video camera with pan-tilt-zoom features, a microphone in the nest and night-time infrared illumination.
+The camera is mounted in the pond, on a post, about 30 feet from the nesting area.
+An Ethernet cable runs across the bottom of the pond to the shoreline, where the internet connection is located.
 The camera sends a video stream to YouTube, which supports hundreds of simultaneous viewers.
 A second video stream archive lets us replay choice moments and publish them on the LPC YouTube Channel.
 The webcam is funded through donations to the Loon Preservation Committee and by Axis Cameras and CamStreamer software.
 Please donate to the LPC, who makes sure the looncam continues to operate.

 Acknowledgements

 Funding for the loon cam project is made possible by LPC’s Loon Recovery Plan and your donations.
 Technical design and loon cam operation is provided by LPC volunteer, Bill Gassman (www.linkedin.com/in/billgassman).
-Streaming and archiving services are provided by YouTube, Charter/Spectrum Communications, CamStreamer and AngelCam.
-The camera installation would not have been possible without the generous permission of a property owner that allows our equipment and internet circuit to rest on their shore and the tollerance of the pond community.
+Streaming and archiving services are provided by YouTube, Fidium Communications, CamStreamer and AngelCam.
+The camera installation would not have been possible without the generous permission of a property owner that allows our equipment to rest on their shore and the tollerance of the pond community.

 2019-2020